OpenAPI tool

 This generates the OpenAPI contracts for the Ballerina service in the hello_service.bal Ballerina file of which the absolute-resource-path is /hello.

-Export with a given title and version
+Export with a given metadata information

 Copy